 PATIENT complaints come in many forms.
 They can be made verbally or in writing, and range from a simple expression of concern regarding a single issue to complex matters involving a series of events and multiple organisations.
 How practices go about resolving a complaint will understandably vary depending on the circumstances.

 MDDUS has seen an increase in requests for advice on challenging encounters with patients and complaints.
 One often overlooked aspect of complaints handling is how to document such matters and subsequent procedures.

 NHS complaints procedures state that relevant correspondence should not be held within the patient’s clinical records.
 This may seem counterintuitive, as clinical records should accurately reflect events that have led up to a complaint.
-Surely keeping such information in the records would allow for ease of access and also ensure the information remains secure and confidential?
+Wouldn't keeping such information in the records allow for ease of access and also ensure the information remains secure and confidential?

 Separately and securely

 There are three main reasons why complaints records should be stored separately and securely from clinical records in either paper or electronic format.